 Going on a bioluminescent bay Puerto Rico tour in any of the three bays will be life changing.
-However, each bay is a different experience and you are only allowed to swim in one of Puerto Rico’s bioluminescent bays.
-Here is the breakdown of each of the bays and what you need to know before making your decision:
+However, each bay is a different experience and you are only allowed to swim in one of Puerto Rico’s three bio bays.
+Here is the breakdown of each of Puerto Rico’s bioluminescent bays and what you need to know before making your decision:

 - Is located on the island if Vieques and you have to take a ferry to get here.
 Because of this, you will likely have to stay overnight on the island.

 - This bay is the brightest bioluminescent bay in not just Puerto Rico, but the world.
 Locals told me this is because there is no light pollution nearby.
 It isn’t because the microorganisms are necessarily brighter themselves, but that the concentration of organisms is higher coupled with the fact that it’s because it’s SO dark in the bay.

 - You can only kayak here – no swimming.

 - Closest bay to San Jose – about an hour east – which makes it extremely popular.

 - Is technically a lagoon you must kayak into it vs. being an actual bay.

 - You can only kayak here – no swimming.

 - About 2.5 hours south of San Juan and about 40 minutes south of Mayagüez.

 - La Parguera is the only Puerto Rico bio bay tour that actually allows you to go swimming in a bioluminescent bay.
 For this reason, it’s very unique.